deliveroo/deliveroo.engineering/_guidelines/api-design.md

 ### 4.3.
 Naming

-All path segments which refer to a domain concept _should_ be plurals, except if there is only zero or one entity in the concept, or it is a index endpoint for a relation.
+All path segments which refer to a domain concept _should_ be plurals, except if there is only zero or one entity in the concept (singleton relations).

 Note that relation endpoints _must_ link to a toplevel endpoint.

 Example:

 ```
+# Singleton
 /manager_profiles/{id}
 /users/{id}/manager_profile

+# Normal case
 /photos/{id}
 /hotels/{id}/photos
 ```